zoolanders/documentation/src/essentials-for-yootheme-pro/forms/advanced/custom-action.md

 }
 ```

-You then need to register each action by adding it to a `yooessentials-form-actions` key of your `config.php` or `bootstrap.php` file of your [child theme](https://yootheme.com/support/yootheme-pro/joomla/developers-child-themes#extend-functionality) / [custom plugin](https://yootheme.com/support/yootheme-pro/joomla/developers-modules).
+Register each action by adding it to a `yooessentials-form-actions` key of your `config.php` or `bootstrap.php` file of your [child theme](https://yootheme.com/support/yootheme-pro/joomla/developers-child-themes#extend-functionality) / [custom plugin](https://yootheme.com/support/yootheme-pro/joomla/developers-modules).

 ```php